 Patients with dry macular degeneration may notice gradual changes to their vision, including shadowy areas in the central vision, or fuzzy and distorted vision.
 These areas grow larger as the disease progresses, and can eventually turn into blind spots.
 Patients may also have difficulty seeing color and fine details.
 With wet macular degeneration, central vision loss can occur rapidly, sometimes in as little as a few days or weeks.

-The doctor detects early signs of macular degeneration, before any symptoms occur, through a regular eye exam.
+detects early signs of macular degeneration, before any symptoms occur, through a regular eye exam.
 Any signs of this condition can be further confirmed by testing your central vision with an Amsler grid test.

 Regular eye exams are important in detecting macular degeneration and other serious eye conditions as early as possible, so that permanent side effects can be avoided.

 One of the early signs of macular degeneration includes drusen.
 Drusen is an eye condition in which there are yellow deposits in the macula.
 This indicates that damage has occurred to the layers directly underneath the retina.
 Drusen usually progresses slowly but may cause central vision loss.

 While many cases of macular degeneration are a result of aging and the natural deterioration of the eye tissue, some cases can also be genetic.
 Macular degeneration is most common in females and Caucasians.
 The risk for all patients increases with age.
 Other factors that may increase your risk of macular degeneration include:

 - Prolonged sun exposure

 - High blood pressure

 Patients can minimize their risk of macular degeneration by practicing a healthy, active life and getting regular eye exams.
 It is important for all patients to exercise regularly, avoid smoking, and eat a balanced diet that includes healthy foods.

 For more information or to schedule an appointment please call our office at 718-502-3937